ThirVondukr/passlib/docs/new_app_quickstart.rst

 .. rubric:: Footnotes

-.. [#choices] BCrypt, SHA-512 Crypt, and PBKDF2 are the most commonly
+.. [#choices] BCrypt and PBKDF2, followed by SHA512-Crypt, are the most commonly
-              used password hashes as of Aug 2012, when this document last updated.
+              used password hashes as of June 2016, when this document last updated.
 You should make sure you are reading a current copy of the Passlib documentation, in case the state of things has changed.